Beauty

 Beauty, wine and death in the ancient world

-A new archaeology exhibition at the University of Melbourne gives insights into the hidden lives of ancient Graeco-Roman women, children, slaves and artisans
+A new exhibition gives insights into the hidden lives of women, children, slaves and artisans of the ancient Graeco-Roman world

 Beyond beauty

-A University of Melbourne expert asks if we are undervaluing the role that beauty salon workers can play in reaching some of society’s most vulnerable members.
+Are we undervaluing the role beauty workers can play in encouraging some of society’s most vulnerable to seek professional support?

 Why being the fairest of them all still pays

-New University of Melbourne research finds economic inequality can actually incentivise some women to use their attractiveness or beauty to try to get ahead.
+New research finds economic inequality can actually incentivise some women to use their attractiveness to try to get ahead

 Narcissus and the drawbacks of being a hot teenage boy

-The myth of Narcissus isn’t so much about narcissism as about what it is to transgress society's norms of male sexuality, says a University of Melbourne expert
+The myth of Narcissus as told by the Roman poet Ovid isn’t so much about narcissism and self-discovery, as about what it is to transgress the norms of male sexuality

 Cosmetic surgery and the workplace beauty premium